FidelityInternational/diego-capacity-monitor/README.md

 ### Deployment

-#### Watermark value:
+#### Watermark value

+The watermark value is the number of Diego cells that will be excluded from the remaining capacity calculation, the intention is for this value to match the number of cells you would upgrade in parallel when performing a `bosh deploy`.
+Based on this theory the `WatermarkMemoryPercent` will show a percentage of spare load during an upgrade event, to ensure app migrations can happen in a timely manner between draining cells.

 This value can be supplied either as the number of cells to upgrade in parallel, or as a percentage.
+It has a default value of `1`.

+Example:

+If we had 50 Diego Cells

+`WATERMARK: 10%` - Watermark count = `5`
+`WATERMARK: 10` - Watermark count = `10`

 #### Manual deployment